Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

-In \S\ref{S-Prelims} we recall basic definitions required in this article.
-We describe the notion of a weighted \(\PI\) variety in \S\ref{S-P1^3} and give a general formula for its Hilbert Series.
-The section \S\ref{S-Proof} provides detailed steps of our proofs and explains various intricacies appearing during our calculations.
-We also provide a detailed explanation in two sample biregular models and further explanation of our calculation in section \S\ref{S-Proof}.
-The section \S\ref{S-Sporadic} gives details of our computer search and lists all the sporadic cases of orbifold del Pezzo surfaces.
+We describe the notion of a weighted \(\PI\) variety in section \ref{S-P1^3} and give a general formula for its Hilbert Series.
+The section \ref{S-Proof} provides detailed steps of our proofs and explains various intricacies appearing during our calculations.
+We also provide a detailed explanation in two sample biregular models and further explanation of our calculation in section \ref{S-Proof}.
+The section \ref{S-Sporadic} gives details of our computer search and lists all the sporadic cases of rigid orbifold del Pezzo surfaces constructed in this paper.